StephenOTT/ottawa-heath-inspection-scrape-ruby/README.md

 All data will download into mongodb database.
 Each company.restaurant is a single object in mongo.
 Any inspections are sub-documents in Mongo.

+## TODO

+- [ ] Convert Date/Times to a proper format for Mongo - Refer to Github-Analytics Convert DateTime methods for code for conversion for mongo

 ## Notes: